museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

-The title gives us a hint this is likely a Rail Fence (Zig-Zag) Cipher.
+The title gives us a hint that this is likely a Rail Fence (Zig-Zag) Cipher.

 Specifically with a height of 3.